Skip to main content

 Editorial Standards

-The Foods That Shaped Us is an independent food-history publication that explains how ingredients, dishes, and drinks shaped trade, migration, empire, preservation, agriculture, and cultural memory.
-Articles are researched and edited through a publication-led process, grounded in cited sources, and reviewed for historical context, source quality, and clarity.
+The Foods That Shaped Us is an independent food-history and recipe publication.
+We explain how ingredients, dishes, and drinks shaped trade, migration, empire, preservation, agriculture, and cultural memory, and we develop original recipes that let readers cook with that history.
+Historical articles are grounded in cited sources.
+Recipes follow a separate measured development and editorial-review standard.

 Research Scope

-We focus on food origins, agriculture, trade routes, fermentation, migration, preservation, empire, cultural memory, and the ways ingredients, dishes, and drinks shaped human societies.
-We avoid unrelated wellness claims, recipe filler, and trend coverage that does not strengthen food-history understanding.
+We focus on food origins, agriculture, trade routes, fermentation, migration, preservation, empire, cultural memory, cooking technique, and the ways ingredients, dishes, and drinks shaped human societies.
+We publish original recipes when they add practical value to that coverage.
+We avoid unsupported wellness claims, incomplete recipe filler, and trend coverage that does not strengthen food or cooking understanding.

 Source and Citation Policy